Bahlazs/Image-Magnifier/README.md

 ## About
 In this project you can inspect a city view image in detail through a magnifier and adjust the zoom and saturation level on it.
-In this project i wanted to build an only frontend application and practice react with it.
+With this project i wanted to build an only frontend application and practice react with it and css with it. **The application is optimized for desktop use only!**

 ## Technologies